Primordial Gravitational Waves from Phase Transitions during Reheating: Conclusions

 \section{Conclusions}

-In this work, we present the first study of the dynamics of first-order phase transitions (PT) occurring during cosmic reheating and the corresponding gravitational wave (GW) spectrum sourced from bubble collisions, sound waves, and magneto-hydrodynamic turbulence.
+In this work, we present a systematic study of the dynamics of first-order phase transitions (PT) occurring during cosmic reheating and the corresponding gravitational wave (GW) spectrum sourced from sound waves.
 The (not instantaneous!) reheating era is described using a general parameterization that assumes $i)$ an effective equation-of-state parameter $\omega$ of the inflaton field, $ii)$ a scaling of the Standard Model (SM) temperature $T(a) \propto a^{-\xi}$, where $a$ is the cosmic scale factor, and $iii)$ a reheating temperature $\Trh$ setting the end of reheating and the beginning of the SM radiation-dominated era.

 Compared to the case where PTs occur after reheating, in the radiation-dominated era, the non-standard cosmological evolution \textit{during} reheating implies that PTs are typically delayed (lower nucleation and percolation temperatures $T_n$ and $T_*$, respectively), prolonged in time (smaller $\beta/H_*$) and further strengthened (higher $\alpha_*$), as summarized in our Fig.~\ref{fig:contours_cosmo}.
 The corresponding GW spectrum, computed using standard formulae in the literature, is immediately modified due to the change of the parameters characterizing the PT: $T_*$, $\beta/H_*$, and $\alpha_*$, induced by the non-standard cosmological evolution during reheating.
-However, since the GWs are produced during reheating (and not in the standard radiation-dominated era), their frequency redshifts and their overall amplitude suffer an additional modification.
-The combined effect is non-trivial: the amplitude of the GW energy density observed today may be enhanced or suppressed by orders of magnitude depending on the reheating scenario, whereas the peak frequency of the spectra can be shifted to lower or higher values.
+However, since the GWs are produced during reheating (and not in the standard radiation-dominated era), the peak frequency of the spectra can be shifted to lower or higher values, whereas the GW amplitude is generally suppressed, the extent of which depends on the precise reheating scenario.
 We allude to this in Fig.~\ref{fig:alpha_omega} and demonstrate this explicitly in Fig.~\ref{fig:SWpeak_cosmo}, by considering the peak frequency and peak amplitude of acoustic GWs.
-Interestingly, the GW spectra could be within the reach of next-generation GW and CMB observatories, as depicted in Fig.~\ref{fig:GWspec_cosmo}.